 How does First Language Lessons work?
 How is it structured?

-Level 3 constitutes a full year of grammar instruction with content and instruction targeted at third or fourth grade level.
+Levels 1 constitutes a full year of grammar instruction with content and instruction targeted at first or second grade level.

 Levels 3 and 4 require both an Instructor Guide and a Student Workbook.